 CONTROLS FOR INTERNAL SECURITY.

 Standards.
-The [[4120-8]] is responsible for setting standards of conduct for Credit Union employees and Users of member information including compliance with the provisions of this Policy and all member information security procedures conveyed to them verbally or in writing.
+The [[4120-8]] is responsible for setting standards of conduct for Credit Union employees and Users of member information, including compliance with the provisions of this Policy and all member information security procedures conveyed to them verbally or in writing.

 Dual Controls.
-Configuration or setting changes for any information security systems or controls, e.g., firewall and other monitoring systems, or any other elements of the Credit Union's Information System that could directly affect member information are made by the [[4120-9]], or outsourced service provider, only with express written permission by the [[4120-9.1]].
+Configuration or setting changes for any information security systems or controls, e.g., firewall and other monitoring systems, or any other elements of the Credit Union's Information System that could directly affect member information, are made by the [[4120-9]], or outsourced service provider, only with express written permission by the [[4120-9.1]].

 Display of Information.
 All computer display screens must be positioned such that the information cannot be readily viewed through a window, by people walking in a hallway, or by people waiting in reception and related areas.